MarcinKlejna/rootless-podman-quadlets/tdarr-node/README.md

 ## Volumes
 - Media paths: `/media/Videos/…` (adjust to your mount points).
 - Temporary transcode output: `/temp` must exist on the host and be writable.

-## Hardening
-Uncomment `NoNewPrivileges` and the four `Tmpfs=` lines together.
-The node uses tmpfs for caching and temporary configuration files.